-God’s wisdom can help us avoid numerous problems, but ignoring it can lead to all kinds of trouble and heartache in every area of life.
-And when it comes to the decision of whether or not to marry, God’s Word provides an abundance of wisdom and cautions that can save you from years of heartache.
+God’s wisdom can help us avoid many problems, but ignoring it can lead to all kinds of trouble and heartache in every area of life.
+And when it comes to the decision of whether or not to marry someone, God’s Word provides an abundance of wisdom and cautions that can save you from years of heartache.
 Ignore it at your own peril.

 Also read about one secret to contentment, the danger of delayed justice, and some important questions to consider before exercising our “freedoms” in Christ.